the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_intro_rpi/_index.md

 ## [1] Pseudocode
 You've seen a demonstration of a Raspberry Pi that's connected to an LED light and a press-button.
 When the button is pushed in, the LED lights up.
 When the button is released, the light turns off.

-{{< write-action "Write pseudocode that describes how you think the button-activated LED works." >}}
+{{< write-action "In your notebook, write pseudocode that describes how you think the button-activated LED works." >}}

 ## [2] Using the LED